jwardwell7077/charlie-reporting/README.md

 ## SharePoint CSV Simulator Usage

-The simulator is mounted at `/sim` in the main API.
+Simulator is mounted at `/sim` in the main API.
 Example endpoints:

 * `POST /sim/generate?types=ACQ,Productivity&rows=25` — generate one or more datasets
 * `GET /sim/files` — list generated files